How will Qatar's labor reforms impact South Asian workers? | DW | 01.10.2020

 Read more: Qatar 2022 World Cup migrant workers went 'unpaid for months' — Amnesty

-The Pakistani worker says that most migrant laborers in Qatar don't know much about labor reforms.
+The Pakistani worker says most migrant laborers in Qatar don't know much about labor reforms.

 "A majority of workers from South Asian countries are illiterate.
 They need more awareness of these laws and their rights.
 They are still afraid of their 'kafeels' (employers)," Asghar said.